€ 26,00 (Euro) to

 10% reserved for granular synthesis and other wonders), and after appreciating

-the UI with its displays and encoders, but most importantly the poly aftertouch
+of executing your ideas, but most importantly the poly aftertouch

 Is it a great synth?
 Absolutely, but "great" is not the right word.
 I'm thinking